chopraamhk/UKB_Ao_MRI/README.md

 Code has been taken from ```https://github.com/baiwenjia/ukbb_cardiac``` and debugged later for compatibility with TensorFlow's latest version (with cuda + cudnn).

+# Step 1: Go to GPU
 ```
 srun --pty --preserve-env -p gpu /bin/bash
 ```

+# Step 2: Create an environment
 # UKBB Aortic Magnetic Resonance Imaging Analysis
 *Requirements and installation*
 ```